dgroomes/gradle-playground/README.md

 ### `java-preview-features/`

-This subproject shows how to configure Gradle to build and run a project that uses Java [_Preview Features_](https://openjdk.java.net/jeps/12).
+Configure Gradle to build and run a project that uses Java [_Preview Features_](https://openjdk.java.net/jeps/12).

 See the README in [java-preview-features/](java-preview-features/).